Response

 }

-You can also set headers in advance and finally set the data to be returned.
+You can also set headers in advance and set the data to return last.

 public function hello(Request $request)